Terry L. Bruce: Congress

 In 1977, Democratic incumbent George E. Shipley chose to retire after ten terms in the United States House of Representatives rather than run in the 1978 election.
 Bruce defeated Don Watson, Shipley's brother-in-law, for the Democratic nomination to succeed Shipley in Illinois's 22nd congressional district.
 Subsequently, in the general election there was an apathy towards Bruce's candidacy.
 Republican candidate Dan Crane, the brother of Chicago-area Congressman Phil Crane, was able to win several Democratic strongholds in the 22nd and the election.

-On July 14, 1983, the House Ethics Committee recommended that Crane be reprimanded for having engaged in a sexual relationship a 17-year-old female house page.
-In the 1984 United States House of Representatives election, Bruce defeated Crane.
+On July 14, 1983, the House Ethics Committee recommended that Crane be reprimanded for having engaged in a sexual relationship with a 17-year-old female House page.
+In the 1984 election, Bruce defeated Crane.

-Bruce was elected to the Ninety-ninth and to the three succeeding Congresses and served as United States Representative for Illinois's 19th congressional district from January 3, 1985 to January 3, 1993.
-He was an unsuccessful candidate for renomination in 1992 to the 103rd Congress.
+Bruce was elected to the Ninety-ninth and to the three succeeding Congresses and represented Illinois's 19th congressional district from January 3, 1985 to January 3, 1993.
+He was unsuccessful for renomination in 1992, losing the primary to fellow incumbent Glenn Poshard when their districts were effectively merged in redistricting.